ON24 DATA PROCESSING TERMS

 These Data Processing Terms (“DP Terms”) set forth the obligations and terms that apply to the Processing of Client Personal Data pursuant to the Services (capitalized terms defined below), beginning on or after May 24, 2018.

-1.1 ON24 operates a content delivery platform that enables its business customers to create, manage, host and deliver webcasts and other content, as well as virtual events and environments, to send emails and communications to registrants, attendees and other end users, and to collect registration and other information from registrants, attendees and other end users (the “Platform”).
+1.1.
+ON24 operates a content delivery platform that enables its business customers to create, manage, host and deliver webcasts and other content, as well as virtual events and environments, to send emails and communications to registrants, attendees and other end users, and to collect registration and other information from registrants, attendees and other end users (the “Platform”).
 In operating and providing the Platform, ON24 will provide services to its business customers relating to their use of the Platform (the “Services”).
-These DP Terms applies to the Processing (defined below) of Client Personal Data (defined below), pursuant to the Services, including Personal Data received from the European Economic Area (“EEA”) and Switzerland.
+These DP Terms applies to the Processing (defined below) of Client Personal Data (defined below), pursuant to the Services, including Personal Data received from the European Economic Area (“EEA”), the United Kingdom in the event the United Kingdom exits the European Union, and Switzerland.